About this listing

 Interaction with Guests

 Read the reviews!
 Interaction is only when you desire it.
 I've had guests here for two weeks I literally saw only upon checkin and checkout.
 Others stop by the kitchen every day for guidance.
 (Between 9am-7pm I'm fine with either.
-And I'm virtually always avail via email, my preferred method of communication.)
+And I'm virtually always avail via email, which is my preferred method of communication.)

 Local west hollywood shuttle (free) and bigger city buses all have stops steps from the house.
 I also often have coupons for Lyft, Uber & local taxi services.
 Just ask.
 Feel free to borrow my bike and helmet FREE (just make sure you lock it properly while out.)